sachsURAP/LSSR-2019/misc_materials/plot_example.md

 Note that the `echo = FALSE` parameter was added to the code chunk to prevent printing of the R code that generated the plot.

 To view the output of plots in your Rmarkdown file in GitHub, make sure `output` is set to `rmarkdown::github_document` above.
-This will generate a Markdown (.md) version of your file with the plots embedded.
+This will create a Markdown (.md) version of your file with the plots embedded when you "Knit" the file in RStudio with `knitR`.